SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 "You showed me love," – She holds her head to my chest – "you took my brush."
 "Gave me attention," – She nuzzles my cheek – "you made me blush."
 "You put me in a state of bliss."
 She holds my chin with her hooves.
 "Its you, who I want to kiss."
-She lifts my chin, bringing our lips together, kissing.
+She lifts my chin, bringing our lips together, and we kiss.

 We sing the last verse in unison.

 "Oh, (Rarity | Rainbow)," – We point at each other – "here to give my love, never ending"
 "Always be here for you," – We hug – "best friends, always trending"
-"My heart needed you," – We hold each other's hoof to our chest – "wanted mending"
+"My heart needs you," – We hold each other's hoof to our chest – "wants mending"
 "Need to hold your hoof, every way."
 We hold hooves and blush.
 "Need to make you blush, every day."
 We finish the song with a tight, loving embrace.

-I put my right hind leg in between Rarity's back legs, pressing against her left hind leg.
-I swish my tail and wrap it around her tail.
-Leaning my body down, I lay over top Rarity's back, wrapping my left foreleg around her neck, while resting my right on the floor.

-I pull us close together as we stare together in the mirror.
-We hold the pose as both of us smile wide, genuine smiles at our reflection.
-Neither of us caring about the massive blushes on our faces.

-I can't hold my feelings back anymore, I take the opportunity of our closeness and plant a gentle kiss right onto the blush on Rarity's cheek.
+After the song we sit on the pedestal, holding hooves while staring blissfully into each other's eyes.

+I can only think of two things at this moment, both repeating in my mind over and over: I love her, and I want to kiss her, again.

+And, that's just what we do.
+We both lean in and press our lips together.
+We hold the kiss for what feels like forever and not long enough at the same time.

+We wrap our hooves around each other and Rarity lids her eyes before closing them.
+I close mine in response and release all the passion I can into the kiss.

+I open my eyes after noticing myself crying tears of joy.
+Rarity still has hers closed, but I can see she's also crying.

+She opens her eyes and we break the kiss.

+I quickly steal a small kiss on her cheek before staring at her again.

+I am about to tell Rarity, I love you, but she stops me with a hoof.

+Now it's my turn to look confused.

+She just smiles and kisses my cheek before hugging me tightly.

+I smile in her embrace and hug back.

+I love you, Rarity.

+I'm happy that you love me, too.